sanghamitrajohri/Vancouver-WA-data-and-research-project/README.md

 ## **Acknowledgment**

-This repository is part of a project supervised by **June Lukyu** at the **University of Washington (UW)**, where we explore the interplay between socioeconomic factors, building characteristics, and energy consumption patterns.
+This repository is part of a project supervised by **June Lukuyu** at the **University of Washington (UW)**, where we explore the interplay between socioeconomic factors, building characteristics, and energy consumption patterns.